-Each year, approximately 10 individuals with appropriate research and health consumer credentials, experience and current standing are invited to join the Grants Assessment Committee.
-From 2015, the Committee has included two health consumers.
-Each application is carefully assessed by two spokespersons and the full committee.
+Each year, approximately 10 individuals with appropriate research and health consumer credentials, experience and current standing and two health consumers are invited to join the Grants Assessment Committee.
+Each application is carefully assessed by three spokespersons including a consumer.
 When the committee reaches consensus, the applications are ranked in order of merit and recommendations for funding are made to the Arthritis Australia Board.